Get insider access

 • Default sound profile can weaken intelligibility of voices in busy mixes.

-The Sony ULT WEAR are good for office use.
+The Sony ULT WEAR headphones are very good for office use.
 They're comfortable, stable, and well-built, and their 44 hours of continuous battery life can effectively last you an entire workweek without needing to recharge.
 While they're not the most portable, this won't be an issue if you plan on leaving them at your desk.
 Their ANC system does an amazing job of blocking out the sound of scraping chairs and chatty coworkers, and the integrated mic has great noise handling and decent recording quality, making these a solid pair of headphones for calls and meetings.

 Pros